kinectron/kinectron/README.md

 -"Color" returns a jpeg of the color camera.
 -"Depth" returns a jpeg of the depth camera.
+-"Raw Depth" returns an array of values ranging from 0 - 8191.
+It displays a lossless webp image in the application for testing and feedback.
 -"Skeleton (Tracked Bodies)" returns all tracked bodies one at a time.
 It does not differentiate between tracked bodies.
 For troubleshooting, Kinectron by default will draw the tracked bodies on the application interface, however, only the body data is sent over the peer connection.
 -"All Bodies" returns an array of all six bodies, tracked or not tracked.
 For troubleshooting, Kinectron by default will draw the tracked bodies on the application interface, however, only the data is sent over the peer connection.
 -"Infrared" returns a jpeg of the infrared camera.